 Anyone who used Ozempic before the new warning label was added and was diagnosed with gallstones, cholecystitis or other gallbladder conditions could be entitled to financial compensation.
 Product liability lawsuits are being brought against the manufacturer of Ozempic on the grounds that it negligently failed to warn about the risk of gallbladder disease associated with the drug.

 Estimating the potential settlement value of new product liability cases like this is almost impossible to do with any real accuracy.
 That is particularly true with the Ozempic gallbladder lawsuits because they are very new.
 At this point, we don’t know how the scientific evidence behind these cases is going to hold up in court.
 That is a major variable in any defective drug case.

-What we can do, however, is provide an educated guess as the possible settlement value range of Ozempic cases based on various assumptions about the causation evidence.
+What our lawyers can do, however, is provide an educated guess as to the possible settlement compensation payout range of Ozempic cases based on various assumptions about the causation evidence.
 Based on these significant assumptions, our attorneys believe that a successful Ozempic lawsuit could have a settlement value range of $400,000 to $700,000.
 This is the settlement value estimate for the “top tier” Ozempic cases, which would be those in which the plaintiff suffered gallbladder removal or death.